Last Updated on December 16, 2022

 Step 1: Wash all fish tank objects

-Step 2: Prepare your fish tank
+Step 2: Prepare your betta fish tank

 Step 3: Keep the temperature in check

-Measure the temperature and pH of the water in the cup.
-Also, measure the temperature and pH of the new tank you’ll transfer your betta fish into.
+So make sure to measure the temperature and pH of the water in the cup.
+Also, check the temperature and pH of the new tank you’ll transfer your betta fish into.

 Step 5: Release your betta fish